-On April 1, 1942 all 4th Kokutai Zero pilots at Rabaul were transfered the Tainan Kokutai operating at Lakunai Airfield.
+On April 1, 1942 all 4th Kokutai A6M2 Zeros and their pilots stationed at at Lakunai Airfield near Rabaul were transfered the Tainan Kokutai operating at Lakunai Airfield.

 During April 1942, the Tainan Kokutai moved to Lae Airfield on New Guinea and began flying fighter sweeps and bomber escort missions over Port Moresby.
 When Allied aircraft began attacking their base, they also flew combat air patrols (CAP) to protect the Lae Airfield area and intercept attacking enemy planes.

 A6M2 Zeros took off from Lae Airfield on a fighter sweep over Port Moresby and were intercepted by P-39 Airacobras from the 8th Fighter Group.
 Damaged over the target bey anti-aircraft fire and lost on the return flight was A6M2 Zero pilot Lt(jg) Kaoru Yamaguchi.
 Also crashed was A6M2 Zero 645 pilot PO2c Tsutomou

 Ito survived but was later captured by an Australian Patrol Officer (Kiap) and became a Prisoner Of War (POW).

 On May 27, 1942 fifteen A6M2 Zeros in two flights of nine and six aircraft took off on a fighter sweep over Port Moresby and were intercepted by P-39 Airacobras from the 8th Fighter Group.